Model Monitoring: A General Framework with an Application to Non-life Insurance Pricing: Conclusion

 \section{Conclusion}

-This paper provides a systematic examination of concept drift in non-life insurance pricing and a statistically grounded monitoring framework.
-A comprehensive overview of the relevant literature on concept drift is provided and contextualized in the actuarial setting.
-We derive the asymptotic distribution of the Gini index to enable valid inference and hypothesis testing.
-Building on this, we propose a standardized monitoring procedure that signals when refitting is warranted and illustrate its practical use on a modified real-world portfolio in which we inject controlled levels of concept drift.
+This paper provides a systematic examination of \textit{concept drift} in non-life insurance pricing and a statistically grounded monitoring framework.
+A comprehensive overview of the relevant literature on \textit{concept drift} is provided and contextualized in the actuarial setting.
+We derive the asymptotic distribution of the Gini score to enable valid inference and hypothesis testing.
+Building on this, we propose a standardized monitoring procedure that signals when refitting is warranted due to degradation in ranking ability or calibration, and illustrate its practical use on a modified real-world portfolio in which we inject controlled levels of \textit{concept drift}.
 We highlight implementation considerations and several pitfalls for model monitoring and model comparison. \\

-Provided predictions are assessed under an auto-calibration perspective, the framework is model-agnostic and applies not just for GLMs but equally to modern machine-learning models such as tree ensembles and neural networks.
+The described framework is model-agnostic and applies not just for GLMs but equally to modern machine-learning models such as tree ensembles and neural networks.
 In practice, the approach supports transparent and repeatable monitoring and governance, helping prioritize refitting efforts where they create the most value. \\

 Methodologically, several extensions are promising and warrant exploration in future research.
 Different windowing designs and adaptive schemes could be investigated to improve responsiveness and robustness.
 Recurrent drift deserves special attention, particularly in long-term business.
-In addition, combining multiple concept drift detection methods with dimensionality-reduction diagnostics could improve attribution and reveal the drivers of drift.
-While the focus of our work is on drift detection, future work could benchmark drift-adaptation strategies for pricing, including windowing-based updates, ensemble methods, and continual learning to maintain performance while preserving valuable prior knowledge. \\
+In addition, combining multiple \textit{concept drift} detection methods with dimensionality-reduction diagnostics could improve attribution and reveal the drivers of drift.
+While the focus of our work is on drift detection, future work could benchmark drift-adaptation strategies for pricing, including windowing-based updates, ensemble methods, and continual learning to maintain performance while preserving valuable prior knowledge.

-We hope these contributions encourage systematic, drift-aware monitoring and stimulate further research on adaptive actuarial modeling.

 \begin{appendices}